 Another thing that factored in to this was..

-To repair a leak with a wall-mount faucet, you have to get behind the wall.
-Since we were tiling the wall, we’d probably not ever notice a leak unless we put a sensor in or the leak was bad enough to show on the floor or something.
-When my plumber told me this over the phone before I knew about the whole plumbing line issue, I wasn’t that concerned.
+To repair a leak with a bathroom wall faucet, you have to get behind the wall.
+Since we were tiling the wall, we'd probably not ever notice a leak unless we put a sensor in or the leak was bad enough to show on the floor or something.
+When my plumber told me this over the phone before I knew about the whole plumbing line issue, I wasn't that concerned.
 We were hiring a professional and had bought quality plumbing parts, so I was ok with taking the risk.

 Thank you for this info.
 We are just about to embark on this, so this is very timely.
 Love the look, but would rather spend the $ somewhere else.